-Elements of an F31
+Elements of an F30/F31

-The Research Training Plan portion of an F30/31 is limited to 7 pages and consists of four sections: Specific Aims, Significance, Innovation, and Approach.
-See pages I-83 to I-102 of the SF424 Guidelines for a table outlining all components of an F31 application.
+The Research Training Plan portion of an F30/31 is limited to 7 pages and consists of four sections: Specific Aims, Significance, (Innovation), and Approach.

 Specific Aims (1 page)

 - State concisely the goals of the proposed research and summarize the expected outcome(s), including the impact that the results of the proposed research will exert on the research field(s) involved. - List succinctly the specific objectives of the research proposed, e.g., to test a stated hypothesis, create a novel design, solve a specific problem, challenge an existing paradigm or clinical practice, address a critical barrier to progress in the field, or develop new technology.